 When registering Custom Science applications, one of our images should be used.
 The registration of Custom Science applications is not yet supported in the Developer Portal, so please contact our support.
 If you are registering a Custom Science extension and want to use a private git repository, provide us with encrypted credentials to the git repository.

 Each extension needs to specify how its user interface (UI) will look.
 Without any configuration, the component cannot

 be configured via the UI (it can still be configured using the API though).
 The most basic configuration

 genericDockerUI.
 The generic UI will always show a text field for entering the

 component configuration in JSON format.
-Other components of the UI are turned on using other flags
+Other parts of the UI are turned on using other flags

 genericDockerUI-tableOutput).
-All of the flags may combined freely.
+All of the flags may be combined freely.